 Unlawful discrimination under the Human Rights Act 1993 should be contrasted with a personal grievance based on discrimination under the Employment Relations Act 2000.
-Under the former, the complainant may claim that he or she was subject to discrimination on the basis of disability either pre-employment or during employment but cannot challenge his or her dismissal under the Human Rights Act.
+Under the former, the complainant may claim that they were subject to discrimination on the basis of disability either pre-employment or during employment but cannot challenge their dismissal under the Human Rights Act.